I’m an artist and writer. I curate and publish books.

-I’m an artist.
 I have been an artist my entire life.
 My artistic practice is complex.
 It encompasses research, live art, painting, photography, sculpture, sound art, video and installations.
 For many years now, my practice has been in the grey area between art and activism.
 Paraphrasing Hannah Arendt in The Human Condition, the public sphere is a dynamic and ever changing and through speaking and acting others we confirm our place in the world and affirm the importance of others.

 I’m a cross media and multimedia artist and art historian.
 My art and poetry gives new meanings and draws categories themselves into question through transformative juxtapositions.
 Ephemeral, social and institutional critique are areas of artistic process and research.
 Different spaces and places are used for exhibition.
 Many projects straddle the line between site specific and serial.
 Over the years, the installations have become participatory performances.